-Carnegie Europe and the Open Society European Policy Institute (OSEPI) will host an event to mark the launch of a new policy report, Refocusing the EU: Planet, Lifetime, Technology.
+Carnegie Europe and the Open Society European Policy Institute (OSEPI) hosted an event to mark the launch of a new policy report, Refocus the European Union: Planet, Lifetime, Technology.
 This publication is a rallying cry for European leaders and citizens to focus on the environmental, demographic, and technological transformations that will rock Europe for years to come.

-Report editors Tomáš Valášek, director of Carnegie Europe, and Heather Grabbe, director of OSEPI, will lead a policy discussion that will be kicked off by the young Belgian climate activist Anuna De Wever and European Commissioner for Competition Margrethe Vestager.
+Report editors Tomáš Valášek, director of Carnegie Europe, and Heather Grabbe, director of OSEPI, led a policy discussion that was kicked off by European Commissioner for Competition Margrethe Vestager.

-Refocusing the EU summarizes key findings from the European Reformists, a diverse group of thought leaders with a pro-European, pro-reform mindset convened by Carnegie Europe and OSEPI in 2017-2019.
+Refocus the European Union summarizes key findings from the European Reformists, a diverse group of thought leaders with a pro-European, pro-reform mindset convened by Carnegie Europe and OSEPI in 2017-2019.

 Heather Grabbe, director of the Open Society European Policy Institute